-With a population of just over 100,000, Boulder might not be a huge city, but its international reputation and influence far outweighs its size.
-Often referred to as a bubble, the town is famous for everything from its world class higher education to its iconic nearby landmarks.
+With a population of just over 100,000, Boulder might not be a huge city, but its international reputation and influence far outweigh its size.
+Often referred to as a bubble, the town is famous for everything from its world-class higher education to its iconic nearby landmarks.

 If you want to know what’s in this epic Colorado city, we’re highlighting some of the most important and memorable things about it.
 So on your next trip to Boulder, consider soaking in some of these pastimes that it’s so popular for.

 Founded in 1876, the same year Colorado became an official U.S. state, CU Boulder is the state’s largest university and ranks among its most influential and beloved institutions.
 Boulder would not be Boulder without this school, which has produced myriad Nobel Laureates, MacArthur Fellows, and astronauts over the years.